 Even when cloud services are openly acquired they can result in budget shifts, as LOB folks stop paying IT for a given service and instead add that as a revolving subscription expense to their own spreadsheets.

-The best way to avoid these problems is to keep IT decision-making centralised.
+The best way to avoid these problems is to keep IT decision-making centralized.
 That doesn't mean clinging desperately to the way we have always done things.
 There is no resisting cloud at this point.
-Better to embrace cloud and help the organisation do it right.
+Better to embrace cloud and help the organization do it right.

 The key, IT executives says, is to be proactive and responsive.
 If LOB folks perceive you as ineffective they will be more inclined to try to work around you.
-If, on the other hand, you have processes in place to streamline the review of cloud services, you can stay out in front of the demand, which will prove invaluable when it comes to maintaining a centralised view of all things IT (maybe even make it possible to maintain centralised IT budgeting).
-And that can only help insulate the organisation from the downsides of cloud.
+If, on the other hand, you have processes in place to streamline the review of cloud services, you can stay out in front of the demand, which will prove invaluable when it comes to maintaining a centralized view of all things IT (maybe even make it possible to maintain centralized IT budgeting).
+And that can only help insulate the organization from the downsides of cloud.